EURECA

 Description:

-At the end of 2023, the 24 vegetable gardens and farms of Lisbon occupied 16.4 hectares of the city area (10,005 hectares).
-In addition to these municipal spaces, there are small vegetable gardens in 70 public schools, with educational and community supply purposes, and in some cases with hydroponic cultivation.
+By the close of 2023, Lisbon's 24 urban vegetable gardens and farms spanned 16.4 hectares within the city's total area of 10,005 hectares.
+Alongside these municipal plots, there are smaller vegetable gardens situated in 70 public schools, serving educational and communal supply purposes, with some featuring hydroponic cultivation.

-In addition to the vegetable gardens, agriculture in Lisbon includes a Pedagogical Farm (2 hectares dedicated to the connection between the countryside and the city), a 2 hectare vineyard (explored in partnership with a wine company), a 2.7 hectare orchard (explored in cooperation with the Monsanto Prison).
+Beyond vegetable gardens, Lisbon's agricultural landscape includes a Pedagogical Farm spanning 2 hectares, designed to bridge the gap between rural and urban life, a 2-hectare vineyard operated in partnership with a wine company, and a 2.7-hectare orchard managed in collaboration with the Monsanto Prison.

-Many of Lisbon's arable areas are integrated into the surrounding spaces of the city green corridors, such as Parque do Zé Pinto, in Campolide, which has a biodiverse rainfed meadow, integrated into the Monsanto Green Corridor.
-Rainfed meadows are more ecological than grassy areas, as they do not consume irrigation water and are rich in vegetables that fix atmospheric nitrogen.
-There are already 5 hectares of rainfed meadows in Lisbon, contributing to the biodiversity and balance of the urban ecosystem.
+Many of Lisbon's arable areas are integrated into the city's green corridors, such as the Parque do Zé Pinto in Campolide, featuring a biodiverse rainfed meadow linked to the Monsanto Green Corridor.
+Rainfed meadows, unlike grassy areas, are ecologically sound as they do not require irrigation and are abundant in vegetation that enriches the soil with atmospheric nitrogen.
+Currently, Lisbon boasts 5 hectares of rainfed meadows, contributing significantly to urban biodiversity and ecosystem equilibrium.

 Read More